juniordiscart/ImpossibleOdds-Toolkit/Docs/Xml.md

 	{
 		XmlOptions xmlOptions = new XmlOptions();
 		xmlOptions.CompactOutput = false;	// For pretty printing.
-		xmlOptions.Encoding = Encoding.UTF8;	// Enconding.
+		xmlOptions.Encoding = Encoding.UTF8;	// Encoding.
 Might still be overridden by the writer.
 		xmlOptions.HideHeader = true;	// To hide the XML header in the document.

 		using (StreamWriter writer = File.CreateText(path))